Frank Catalanotto

 Frank John Catalanotto (born April 27, 1974) is an American baseball coach and former infielder and left fielder, who is the current head baseball coach of the Hofstra Pride.
 Catalanotto played professional baseball for the Detroit Tigers (1997–1999), the Texas Rangers (2000–2002, 2007–2008), the Toronto Blue Jays (2003–2006), the Milwaukee Brewers (2009) and the New York Mets (2010).
 In his career, Catalanotto played all infield and outfield positions except shortstop and center field.
-He then went on to be the head baseball coach of the NYIT Bears (2019–2020).
+He then went on to be the head baseball coach of the NYIT Bears (2019–2020) and Hofstra Pride (2022–present), leading the latter program to its first-ever NCAA tournament appearance in 2022.

 Professional career

 Detroit Tigers (1997–1999)

 Catalanotto began his professional baseball career in 1992 when the Detroit Tigers—who first noticed him while scouting higher-profile players at a Smithtown East baseball game in 1991—drafted him in the tenth round of the 1992 Major League Baseball draft.
 Primarily a second baseman in the minors, he made his major league debut at second base on September 3, 1997.
 While in Detroit, Catalanotto battled injuries and a lack of playing time, and never recorded a season of 300 at bats for the Tigers.
 Detroit general manager Randy Smith chose not to protect Catalanotto in the 1996 Rule 5 draft, and he was selected by the Oakland Athletics, spending spring training with them.
 Catalanotto did not make the Athletics squad and was returned to the Tigers for the 1997 season.

 As a reserve, Catalanotto logged significant time not only at second base, but at first base and third base as well.
 Over his three-year span in Detroit, he was the most often used pinch hitter for the Tigers, leading the American League (AL) in pinch-hit at bats in the 1998 season.